lukasmwerner/mark/README.md

 ### Sync

-By default `mark` stores its data in `~/.config/mark/data.db` where the important sync data is stored in `~/.config/mark/changes/`.
-Configure whatever your sync engine is (Dropbox, Google Drive, Syncthing etc) to synchronize that changes folder.
+By default `mark` stores its data in `~/.config/mark/data.db` whereas the important sync data is stored in `~/.config/mark/changes/`.
+If you want to ensure that sync occurs, configure whatever your sync engine is (Dropbox, Google Drive, Syncthing etc) to synchronize only the changes folder.

 ### Usage
 ```